-- the level of societal Safety and Security
+- The level of societal Safety and Security

-- the extent of Ongoing Domestic and International Conflict
+- The extent of Ongoing Domestic and International Conflict

-- and the degree of Militarisation.
+- The degree of Militarisation

 In addition to discussing the findings from the 2022 GPI, the report includes an analysis of the military conflict in Ukraine.
 It covers likely increases in military spending, new and emerging uses of technology in the war, its impact on food prices and global shipping routes.
 The report also contains a deeper analysis on violent demonstrations around the world.

 Qualities that the world’s safest countries in 2023 have in common: